- Most but not all online orders can be cancelled, for example bespoke or personalised items can't be

-Under the Consumer Contracts Regulations your right to cancel an order starts the moment you place your order and doesn't end until 14 days from the day you receive your goods.
+Under the Consumer Contracts Regulations your right to cancel an order starts the moment you place it and doesn't end until 14 days have passed from the day your goods were delivered to you, your nominated neighbour or your dedicated safe place.

-You can cancel an online order in writing, by fax or by email, although it’s sensible to stick with the process the seller has set up - if it’s reasonable.
+You can cancel an online order in writing, by fax or by email, and a cancellation form should also be made available although it’s sensible to stick with the process the retailer has set up - if it’s reasonable.

 There are some orders where you won't have the right to cancel.